Safarveisi/ML_PLATFORM/README.md

 > [!Note]
 > You can also navigate to the directories listed above and execute tasks manually.
 To get the list of tasks, run `tl` (an alias for `task --list`) .
 You can then execute a task by `task <task-name>`

+You can use `k9s` to see the status of deployments and the pods' log.

 :three: Add the external ip of the load balancer to `/etc/hosts` of your machine and use `ionos.ingress-nginx.com` as for the the hostname.
 You can use a different hostname, but you need to make sure to modify the manifest files where needed.